Candle Making Supplies

 HTP wicks are cotton wicks which feature braided paper fibres to enhance the rigidity of the material.
 They have a softer burn which is good for soy and tend to curl slightly as they burn.
 They also have the useful property of self-trimming however, it is always good practice to trim them when required.

 Recommended Wax Type: Palm wax, paraffin wax and soy wax.

 CDN Wicks possess a flat braid style and are compatible with more types of wax than the HTP range.
 One of their main advantages is that they offer enhanced rigidity and burning properties for natural waxes and are also zinc-free.
 Whilst they tend to be a little more versitile than their HTP counterpart, they also tend to be a lttle more vulnerable to ‘mushroom’ (gather as a carbon ball) as they burn, requiring a trim after each burn.

 Recommended Wax Type: Soy, palm, paraffin and soy-paraffin blends.

 Our wooden wicks burn like a natural crackling flame and create a campfire ambiance.
-All of our wooden wicks are all-natural and treated with a clean, patented burning agent.
+Our wooden wicks are all-natural and treated with a clean, patented burning agent.
 They do, however, require your own testing in order to get the ideal burn for your candles.

 One of the most common questions in candle making is 'What wick should I use?'
 This can be a complex process, but we aim to take the confusion away.